 Kim Jong Il became the supreme leader of North Korea in 1994, upon the death of his father, Kim Il Sung, who had ruled the country continuously since 1948.
 Kim Jong Il was born February 16, 1941 in Siberia, Russia, while his father was serving in the Soviet 88th Brigade, which was composed of Chinese and Korean exiles.
 Kim’s official North Korean biography, however, states that he was born in February 1942, in a log cabin on North Korea’s highest mountain, Mt.
 Paektu — his birth attended simultaneously by a double rainbow and a radiant star in the heavens.
 The elder Kim returned to the North Korean capital of Pyongyang in September 1945, after the end of World War II, and Kim Jong Il and his mother joined him there two months later.
 In 1949 Kim Jong Il’s mother died in childbirth.

 When the Korean War broke out in 1950, Kim’s father sent the boy, for safety, to Manchuria for the duration of the conflict.
-In 1963 the 22-year-old Kim graduated from Kim Il Sung University and thereafter held a variety of posts in the communist Korean Workers Party (KWP).
-Within a few years he became his father’s secretary, and in September 1973 he was named Party Secretary in charge of Organization, Propaganda, and Agitation.
+In 1964 the 23-year-old Kim graduated from Kim Il Sung University and thereafter held a variety of posts in the communist Korean Workers Party (KWP).
+Within a few years he became his father’s secretary, and in September 1973 he was named Party Secretary in charge of Organization, Propaganda, and Agitation, the government agency responsible for control and censorship of the media.
+In this role, Kim mandated that writers, artists, filmmakers, and officials in the media constantly communicate the KWP’s monolithic ideological message in their work.
 In 1974 Kim Il Sung officially announced that Kim Jong Il would succeed him as the ruler of North Korea when he, the elder Kim, could no longer perform the duties required of the President.

 Kim Jong Il’s influence over the daily operations of the KWP grew steadily with each passing year.
 By October 1980, he held senior posts in the Politburo, the Military Commission, and the Party Secretariat.
 In February 1982 he was made a member of the Seventh Supreme People’s Assembly and was the second most influential individual in the nation.